The Application of EagleView Handheld Ultrasound in Detecting Gallstone in the Gallbladder

 On examination, he was tender in the right hypochondrium with no clinical evidence of liver enlargement.

-Right subcostal POC EagleView ultrasound nicely demonstrated the presence of a gallstone in a contracted gallbladder with an associated acoustic shadow.
+Right subcostal POC EagleView handheld ultrasound nicely demonstrated the presence of a gallstone in a contracted gallbladder with an associated acoustic shadow.

 The patient was able to return home with an oral antibiotic cover and will be referred for a surgical opinion.